gontcharovd/powerplant-coding-challenge/README.md

 ## Input validation

-The REST API validates the JSON string in the request body by comparing all keys names and value types against the [Pydantic model](https://fastapi.tiangolo.com/tutorial/body-nested-models/) definid in `src/main.py`.
+The REST API validates the JSON string in the request body by comparing all key names and value types against the [Pydantic model](https://fastapi.tiangolo.com/tutorial/body-nested-models/) defined in `src/main.py`.

 ***